|

 coup, shall be remembered as Africans and friends of Haiti worldwide

-Consulates worldwide the People of Haiti’s demand that France
+and Consulates worldwide the People of Haiti’s demand that

-pays back the 22 Billion dollars it extorted from Haiti, and the
+France pays back the 22 Billion dollars it extorted from Haiti,

-US pays back its portion of this illegal slave-trade debt which
+and the US pays back its portion of this illegal slave-trade debt

-a 19-year occupation), the final payment made in 1947 to the United
+through a 19-year occupation), the final payment made in 1947

-States, after Haiti’s people had broken the chains of racial
+to the United States, after Haiti’s people had broken the

 Haitians worldwide shall continue to call on the vision of Dessalines